-Firefighters Battle To Save LA's Historic Mt.
-Wilson Observatory
+Firefighters Battle To Save LA's Historic Mount Wilson Observatory

 Their efforts were successful, and on Tuesday night the Angeles National Forest tweeted: "While there is still much work to be done in southwest and in the northern sections of the fire, your firefighters did incredible work around Mt.
 Wilson today."

-Dramatic time lapse photos taken from the observatory showed the fire glowing orange south and east of Mt.
-Wilson early Wednesday morning.
+Dramatic time-lapse photos taken from the observatory showed the fire glowing orange south and east of Mount Wilson early Wednesday morning.

 Tom Meneghini, executive director of the Mount Wilson Observatory, said in an email to NPR on Wednesday afternoon that he understands there will soon be "some major retardant and water drops on the section threatening the observatory."